Women in the Quran: Hawwa

 The Quranic narrative of Adam and Eve's creation and fall differs thematically from the more fleshed-out story in the Jewish and Christian traditions.
 Similar to the Christian and Jewish tale, Allah created Adam and Eve and a place for them to live, Paradise.
-However, in the Quran, Hawa's role is minimal, as she is the accomplice to human sin rather than the instigator.
+However, in the Quran, Hawwa's role is minimal, as she is the accomplice to human sin rather than the instigator.
 It is Adam who is forewarned by Allah that Iblis, Satan, is their natural enemy and the threat to their removal from heaven.

 The literal Quranic text in many ways removes the blame that is often placed upon Eve.
 Instead of being portrayed as the cause of Adam's fall, Eve is merely presented as equally compliant in the sin and then later, equally compliant in the punishment and atonement.
 However early critical interpretation surrounding the creation and fall story was influenced heavily by the pervading Christian and Jewish notions of Eve.
-Therefore, early medieval interpretations focus on depicting Hawa as morally and mentally compromised.
-As in the Christian and Jewish tradition, Hawa is seen as the one who tempts the prophet Adam into sin.
-The early work of Hadith-based scholar al-Tabari in particular showcases many passages that claim women's menstruation and the affliction of bearing children are a direct result of Hawa's foolishness.
+Therefore, early medieval interpretations focus on depicting Hawwa as morally and mentally compromised.
+As in the Christian and Jewish tradition, Hawwa is seen as the one who tempts the prophet Adam into sin.
+The early work of Hadith-based scholar al-Tabari in particular showcases many passages that claim women's menstruation and the affliction of bearing children are a direct result of Hawwa's foolishness.

-However, in modern times the explanation and general understanding of Hawa have shifted and are deeply debated.
+However, in modern times the explanation and general understanding of Hawwa have shifted and are deeply debated.
 Her status as the first woman in the world is relevant since she is looked upon as the model for her sex and Allah's archetype of a woman.
-Today both traditional and modernist thinkers look to Hawa either to support or deny their argument regarding the equality of women in the religion.
-Specifically, those with a traditionalist view believe in the hadith and the interpretation that Hawa was created from one of Adam's crooked ribs.
+Today both traditional and modernist thinkers look to Hawwa either to support or deny their argument regarding the equality of women in the religion.
+Specifically, those with a traditionalist view believe in the hadith and the interpretation that Hawwa was created from one of Adam's crooked ribs.
 And therefore when the Prophet explained women were created from the crooked part of the rib, "He was not blaming the woman, but was defining women's natural disposition and the preponderance of emotions over rationality."
-In response, more liberal interpretations cite no direct and incontestable truth that Hawa was created from a "crooked rib"; they claim such suggestions do not stem from verifiable sources.
+In response, more liberal interpretations cite no direct and incontestable truth that Hawwa was created from a "crooked rib"; they claim such suggestions do not stem from verifiable sources.
 Rather, they strive to emphasize the purpose of the creation and fall story itself.
 This was not to decry the human nature of either sex but act as an example of Allah's guidance, punishment and ultimate forgiveness.